 The distance command measures distances between two objects, which can be:

 The current distance is reported in the Log.
 For click-to-measure, see selection context menus and the distance mouse mode .
 The tape measure mouse mode adds a different type of distance measurement with markers and links (details...).
-See also: bond, getcrd, color, style, size, label, clashes/contacts, hbonds, crosslinks histogram, select by pseudobond length, measurements
+See also: angle, bond, getcrd, color, style, size, label, clashes/contacts, hbonds, crosslinks histogram, select by pseudobond length, measurements

 In the case of two atoms, a distance monitor pseudobond (see also the Distances graphical interface) is added and labeled according to the display options.
 Although subsequent changes in distance are not logged, distance labels on a distance monitor and the values shown in the Distances tool will update automatically.